jsalinasf/cheat_sheets/kubernetesCommands.md

 ### Managing NameSpaces

+Namespaces are used as logical segmentations of a Kubernetes Cluster

+NameSpaces are recommended when deployments start getting larger or when you need to isolate environments

+You can assign quota of resources to each namespace Each Namespace can have its own set of policies who define who can do what

+How can a pod from one namespace refer to other pod located in a different namespace?

+servicename.namespace.svc.cluster.local

+servicename = Pod Name
+namespace = default (Other examples: dev, prod, test) svc cluster.local = domain

+	Ex: mysql.connect("db-service.dev.svc.cluster.local")

 By default 3 namespaces are created when installling Kubernetes:

 1. Default
 1. kube-system (Here you will find the resources required for the regular operation of the K8S clutser such as: DNS, Network, etc)
 1. kube-public (Here you will find the resources available for all users)

-NameSpaces are recommended when deployments star getting larger or when you need to isolate environments
+### List Pods on different namespaces

+	kubectl get pods --namespace=kube-system

+### To create a resource in a different namespace

+	kubectl crteate -f pod-definition.yaml --namespace=dev

+Or it is possible to define the namespace directly on the definition file, by adding the following line:

+	apiVersion: v1
+	kind: Pod

+	metadata:
+	  name: myapp-pod
+	  namespace: dev
+	  labels:
+	    app: myapp
+		type: front-end

+	spec:
+	  containers:
+	  -  name: nginx-container
+	      image: nginx

+### To create a new NameSpaces

+A definition file is used:

+	apiVersion: v1
+	kind: Namespace
+	metadata:
+		name: dev

 ## Kubernetes YAML Files Templates